majacQ/circleci-docs/jekyll/_cci2/deployment-examples.md

     {% endraw %}

-For more detailed information about these Heroku orbs, refer to the [CircleCI Heroku Orb](https://circleci.com/orbs/registry/orb/circleci/heroku).
+For more detailed information about these Heroku orbs, refer to the [CircleCI Heroku Orb](https://circleci.com/developer/orbs/orb/circleci/heroku).

-### Heroku Deployment with 2.0 Config
+### Heroku deployment with 2.0 config
 {:.no_toc}

 1. Create a Heroku account and follow the [Getting Started on Heroku](https://devcenter.heroku.com/start) documentation